OSU-CS290-Sp2017/express-handlebars/README.md

-# Express Basic Dynamic Content Server
+# Express/Handlebars Dynamic Content Server

-This repo contains a basic Express-based server in `server.js` that demonstrates how dynamic content can be served with Express.
+This repo contains a basic Express-based server in `server.js` that uses Handlebars to render dynamic content.
 Before doing anything with it you need to install dependencies:
 ```
 npm install
 ```